 The conventional approach to insomnia treats the symptom as a nighttime problem requiring nighttime interventions.
 Sleep hygiene focuses on the bedroom — temperature, light, mattress.
 Sleep medications target the moment of falling asleep.
 Cognitive-behavioral therapy for insomnia addresses the thoughts that race at 2 AM.
 All of these treat sleep as something that happens at night and that can be fixed by adjusting nighttime variables.
-Classical Korean medicine takes a structurally different position.
+Classical KTM takes a structurally different position.
 Sleep as the master regulator means recognizing that the quality of night sleep is determined primarily by what happens during the day — what the body does, how it moves, what it eats, when it eats, what light it sees, what it is asked to think about — and that fixing sleep at night without addressing day patterns is treating the surface while the cause continues unchanged.
 This is not a soft wellness claim.
-It is consistent with what circadian biology, oncology research on shift workers, and the modern glymphatic system literature have independently confirmed.
+It is consistent with what circadian biology, oncology research on shift work, and the modern glymphatic system literature have independently confirmed.

 In Summary

-• Sleep as the master regulator means treating sleep not as a nighttime phenomenon but as the downstream result of day-long physiological patterns — light exposure, movement, eating timing, cognitive load, and emotional state all determine the night that follows.
+- Sleep as the master regulator means treating sleep not as a nighttime phenomenon but as the downstream result of day-long physiological patterns — light exposure, movement, eating timing, cognitive load, and emotional state all determine the night that follows.

-• The clinical implication is that fixing sleep requires fixing the day — and that interventions targeting the night while ignoring the day systematically underperform interventions that restructure the whole 24-hour pattern.
+- The clinical implication is that fixing sleep requires fixing the day — and that interventions targeting the night while ignoring the day systematically underperform interventions that restructure the whole 24-hour pattern.

 Why the Daytime Determines the Night